 You are absolutely right.
 There must be something more to this adventure.

-This World Record attempt will take place in Roswell, New Mexico, in 2017.
+This World Record attempt will take place over Australia in 2018.

 The air adventure will be broadcasted by global news and media companies.

 Do you want to be a part of our project?